etienne-henry/Red_list_criterion/dataset/birds/processed_data/README.md

   - "D2_category"
   - "Migration_statut_BirdLife" \
 This data, and the latest versions of it, is available on request from BirdLife International (science@birdlife.org).
-  - "Generation_length_Birdlife" \
+  - "Generation_length_Bird_2020" \
-This data, and the latest versions of it, is available on request from BirdLife International (science@birdlife.org).
+The latest versions of this data, is available on request from BirdLife International (science@birdlife.org).
   - "Endemicity_Birdlife" \
 This data, and the latest versions of it, is available on request from BirdLife International (science@birdlife.org).
   - "Forest_dependency_Birdlife" \
 This data, and the latest versions of it, is available on request from BirdLife International (science@birdlife.org).
-  - "Log_generation_length_Birdlife" \
+  - "Log_generation_length_Bird_2020" \
-This data, and the latest versions of it, is available on request from BirdLife International (science@birdlife.org).
+The latest versions of this data, is available on request from BirdLife International (science@birdlife.org).
   - "Family"
   - "Range_km2" \
 The underlying data (ie species distribution map) are available from BirdLife International.